How systems actually work.

 Open →Simulators

-Interactive models you can push on.
-Toggle a partition, watch a hash ring rebalance, see CAP break in real time.
+Models you can push on.
+Toggle a partition, kill a leader, watch a hash ring rebalance under your cursor.

 Open →Handbook

 When to choose what.
-Trade-offs for caching, sharding, the data layer, distributed mechanics.
+The trade-offs behind caching, sharding, and the data layer, written down honestly.

 Open →Tools

-Ten reference shelves: cited measurements, the maths underneath, annotated papers, the people behind the algorithms, and the outages that taught everyone better.
+The libraryEleven reference shelves: cited measurements, the maths underneath, annotated papers, the people behind the algorithms, the outages that taught everyone better, and the error strings decoded.

 Reproducible benchmarks, with every reading cited and every chart hand-drawn.